seek-oss/braid-design-system/.changeset/silver-onions-decide.md

 Hide icons from screen readers that have no title

-Icons used purely as decoration should be hidden from screen readers.
+Icons are mostly used for decorative purposes and as such are now hidden from screen readers unless providing a `title`.
+In this case, an Icon is identified as an image.